-Requirements around the assessment of LACDT include the need to consider the impact that the current notional loss would have on future pricing, profitability and uncertainty of the Company.
+Requirements around the assessment of LACDT include the need to consider the impact that the current notional loss would have on future pricing, profitability and uncertainty of the Group.

-Following scenario tests to determine profit recoverability following various severe scenarios, the extent that can be recovered from deferred tax assets from separate 1 in 200 year losses in insurance, market or counterparty risk (i.e. from the respective capital charges) is estimated.
-This is applied to both solvency and economic capital requirements.
+Following scenario tests to determine profit recoverability following various severe scenarios, the extent that can be recovered from deferred tax assets from separate 1 in 200 year losses in insurance,

-The Company's assessment for the allowance of LACDT recoverability is being limited for insurance risk (non-life U/W and health U/W) charge to 20% for the Core, resulting in a 7% tax charge.
+The Group's assessment for the allowance of LACDT recoverability is being limited for insurance risk (non-life U/W and health U/W) charge to 20%, resulting in a 7% tax charge.
 Additionally, the LACDT recoverability has also been limited for the other risk categories to 80%, implying a 28% tax charge: